-It has now been six years since the launch and Bayan Yanı has been publishing a new issue each month.
-Each of them has dealt with both the country’s endless political turmoil and its daily life troubles, including the rise of things like hate speech against women, domestic violence and murders of women.
+It has now been six years since the launch and Bayan Yanı has published a new issue each month.
+Each has dealt with the country’s endless political turmoil and its daily life troubles, including things like hate speech against women, domestic violence and murders of women.
 For the magazine’s contributors, it is hard to disconnect the two.

 The magazine is called Bayan Yanı, which could translate to “Women side by side”, poking fun at a peculiar form of sexual segregation

 Aksoy is a freelance writer, specialising in cinema and Latin America.
 In the March issue, she wrote a portrait of Berta Caceres, an environment activist from Honduras who was killed last year.
 Güver is a cartoonist and a long-time contributor to Le Man.
 She likes to draw stories about relationships and friendship, typically set in the small village in the region of Thrace, where she is from.